 In 2012, the New Prudential Standard and Framework was implemented in the National Electricity Market (NEM).
-The Australian Energy Market Operator (AEMO) has monitored and analysed the performance of the new Framework, and is currently satisfied that it is performing as intended.
+The Australian Energy Market Operator (AEMO) has monitored and analysed its performance, and is currently satisfied it is performing as intended.

-A key aspect of the new Framework was the establishment of a new Prudential Standard of 2%, and a revised maximum credit limit for market participants.
+A key aspect of the Framework was establishment of a new Prudential Standard of 2%, and a revised maximum credit limit for market participants.

-While AEMO does not suggest that authoritative conclusions about the Framework's effectiveness can be drawn from one year's observations, AEMO's review has found that the 2% Prudential Standard was met for 2014, and recommends no changes to the Credit Limit Procedures at this stage.
+While AEMO does not suggest that authoritative conclusions about the Framework's effectiveness can be drawn from two years' observations, AEMO's review has found that the 2% Prudential Standard was met for 2015 for all regions except Tasmania (2.24%), and recommends no changes to the Credit Limit Procedures at this stage.
+AEMO will continue to closely monitor and review the effectiveness of the Framework and mitigate identified risks to ensure the Prudential Standard is met for the life of the NEM.

-The Prudential Standard means the value of the prudential probability of exceedance (POE), expressed as a percentage.
+The Prudential Standard is the value of the prudential probability of exceedance (POE), expressed as a percentage.
 The prudential standard is 2%.
-The POE represents the probability of a market participant's outstandings exceeding its maximum credit limit at the end of the reaction period (7 days) following an event wherein the market participant exceeds its outstandings limit on a given day and subsequently fails to rectify the breach.
-The objective of the Credit Limit Procedures is to establish the process by which AEMO will determine the prudential settings for each Market Participant so that the Prudential Standard is met for the NEM over the long term, bearing in mind that actual market conditions can change from year to year.
+The prudential POE represents the probability of a market participant's outstandings exceeding its maximum credit limit at the end of the reaction period (seven days) following an event wherein the market participant exceeds its outstandings limit on a given day, and subsequently fails to rectify the breach.
+The Credit Limit Procedures process is used by AEMO to determine the prudential settings for each Market Participant so that the Prudential Standard is met for the NEM over the long term.
+This is bearing in mind that actual market conditions can change from year to year.
 To determine each participant's prudential settings, AEMO applies the methodology outlined in the Credit Limit Procedures.

 While there has never been a payment shortfall in the NEM, the 2% Prudential Standard target represents a significant improvement on the 4% POE previously carried under the former NEM prudential regime.
-Furthermore, a comparative assessment against a previous year with similar levels of outstandings in the market suggests that this reduced POE has been achieved in conjunction with a reduction in market participants' maximum credit limit requirements, subject to variations in the quantity of electricity purchased in the market.
+Further, a comparative assessment against a previous year with similar levels of outstandings in the market suggests that this reduced POE has been achieved in conjunction with a reduction in market participants' maximum credit limit requirements, subject to variations in the quantity of electricity purchased in the market.

-AEMO also assessed the effectiveness of participant risk adjustment factors (PRAFs) for 2014, and found that market participants appear to have benefited from the new PRAF methodology, in aggregate, with maximum credit limit requirements which better reflect the relative risk a participant poses to the market.
+AEMO also assessed the effectiveness of participant risk adjustment factors (PRAFs) for 2015, and found that market participants appear to have benefited from the new PRAF methodology, in aggregate, with maximum credit limit requirements that better reflect the relative risk a participant poses to the market.

-Under the National Electricity Rules (clause 3.3.8(f)), AEMO is required to annually review and publish its findings on the effectiveness of the Credit Limit Procedures.
-Each year, AEMO will review the new framework, assess the merits of any potential improvements, and publish its findings.
+Under the National Electricity Rules (NER) (clause 3.3.8(f)), AEMO is required to annually review and publish its findings on the effectiveness of Credit Limit Procedures.
+Each year, AEMO will review the Framework, assess the merits of potential improvements, and publish its findings.